qwertie/loyc.net/index.md

 ## Flame ##

-[Flame](http://github.com/jonathanvdc/flame) is a set of "middle-end" components to help write compilers.
+[Flame](http://github.com/jonathanvdc/flame) is a set of "middle-end" components designed to help write managed (C#-like) compilers.
+It has is own IR (separate from Loyc trees) which it can optimize, and it supports static linking of Flame IR files.
+The CLR backend is the only stable one; a WebAssembly backend is in early stages.

 ### Loyc Core Libraries for .NET ###